withastro/docs/src/pages/en/comparing-astro-vs-other-tools.md

 title: Astro vs. X
 description: Comparing Astro with other static site generators like Gatsby, Next.js, Nuxt, Hugo, Eleventy, and more.
 ---

-We often get asked the question, "How does Astro compare to my favorite site builder, **\_\_\_\_**?"
-This guide was written to help answer that question for several popular site builders and Astro alternatives.
+See how Astro compares to several popular site builders and Astro alternatives.
+Two key features make Astro different from most alternatives:

+1. Astro supports [building UI components from a variety of popular frameworks](/en/core-concepts/framework-components) (React, Preact, Vue.js, Svelte, SolidJS, AlpineJS, Lit) and raw HTML templating.
+Most other static site generators use one framework only.
+2. Astro supports [partial hydration](/en/core-concepts/partial-hydration), automatically stripping unnecessary JavaScript from the page, and hydrating only the individual components that need it.
+Most other static site generators load and rehydrate the entire page in the browser, even if most of the page content is static.

 If you don't see your favorite site builder listed here, [ask us in Discord.](https://astro.build/chat)

-## Project Status

-A quick note on project maturity: **Astro is still in beta.** Many of the tools listed here are much more mature.
-Some predate Astro by over 12 years!

-A few features are still missing from Astro, and several APIs are not yet finalized.
-However, the project is considered stable from a bug perspective and several production websites have already been built using Astro.
-This is an important point to consider when choosing Astro.

 ## Docusaurus vs. Astro

 [Docusaurus](https://docusaurus.io/) is a popular documentation website builder.
-Docusaurus uses React to generate your website UI while Astro supports React, Vue.js, Svelte, and raw HTML templating.
+Docusaurus uses React to generate your website UI while Astro supports React, Preact, Vue.js, Svelte, SolidJS, AlpineJS, Lit and raw HTML templating.

 Docusaurus was designed to build documentation websites and has some built-in, documentation-specific website features that Astro does not.
 Instead, Astro offers documentation-specific features through an official [`docs`](https://github.com/withastro/astro/tree/main/examples/docs) theme that you can use for your site.
 This website was built using that template!

-### Comparing Docusaurus vs. Astro Performance
+#### Comparing Docusaurus vs. Astro Performance

 In most cases, Astro websites will load significantly faster than Docusaurus websites.
 This is because Astro automatically strips unnecessary JavaScript from the page, hydrating only the individual components that need it.
 This feature is called [partial hydration](/en/core-concepts/partial-hydration).

 Docusaurus doesn't support partial hydration, and instead makes the user load and rehydrate the entire page in the browser, even if most of the page content is static.
 This creates a slower page load and worse performance for your website.
 There is no way to disable this behavior in Docusaurus.

-### Case Study: Building a Documentation Website
+#### Case Study: Building a Documentation Website

 [docusaurus.io/docs](https://docusaurus.io/docs) is the official Docusaurus documentation website, built with Docusaurus.
-The website offers a similar enough design and featureset to compare against the official Astro documentation website.
+The website offers a similar enough design and feature set to compare against the official Astro documentation website.
 This gives us a **_rough, real-world_** comparison between the two site builders.

 - **Docusaurus performance score**: 61 out of 100 [(full audit)](https://lighthouse-dot-webdotdevsite.appspot.com//lh/html?url=https%3A%2F%2Fdocusaurus.io%2Fdocs)
 - **Astro performance score**: 99 out of 100 [(full audit)](https://lighthouse-dot-webdotdevsite.appspot.com//lh/html?url=https%3A%2F%2Fdocs.astro.build%2Fgetting-started)